 The estimation model for CO2 emissions in 2005 was 160.1 kg-CO2/unit, and we subsequently set mid-term targets for 2012, 2015, and 2020.
-The introduction of heat pump technology and high efficient equipment, and technical proposals such as Dry Paint Booths enabled us to make technical proposals up to 70 kq-CO2/unit in 2020.
+The introduction of heat pump technology and high efficient equipment, and technical proposals such as Dry Paint Booths enabled us to make technical proposals up to 70 kg-CO2/unit in 2020.
 In 2021, a Low Air Volume Booth was developed, which enabled a 30% reduction in energy consumption in the paint booth and led us to make another technical proposal to achieve 65 kg-CO2/unit of total CO2 emissions from paint finishing factories.

-Toward realization of carbon neutrality Next medium-term target for 2030 and future measures
+Toward realization of carbon neutrality Next medium-term target for 2030 and future measures emissions on the basis of technologies that incorporate innovations in the energy supply side, such as renewable energy and Heat Source of Hydrogen.

 In light of TCFD disclosure and other information provided by automobile manufacturers, the Company intends to be in line with their basic strategies in setting mid- and long-term targets.
 For 2030, we set a target of 60 kg-CO2/unit of CO2 emissions with the current heat source configuration for the paint finishing process.
-From then on, we set a target of 50 kg-CO2/unit of CO2 emissions on the basis of technologies that incorporate innovations in the Proposal for CO2 reduction in automobile painting process energy supply side, such as renewable energy and Heat Source of Hydrogen.
-Initiatives to reduce CO2 emissions
+From then on, we set a target of 50 kg-CO2/unit of CO2